NVIDIA/spark-rapids-ml/README.md

 ## How to use

-Add the artifact jar built from this module to the Spark, for example:
+Add the artifact jar to the Spark, for example:
 ```bash
 $SPARK_HOME/bin/spark-shell --master $SPARK_MASTER \
  --driver-memory 20G \